-Concerning the brick production, several tenths of bricks were produced in manual and semiautomatic mode, both for test beam activity and for BAM packaging tests.
+For what concerns the brick production, several tenths of bricks were produced in manual and semi-automatic mode, both for test beam activity and for BAM packaging tests.
 In November test beam first bricks with mechanical procedure in semiautomatic mode were produced, showing a relevant level of reproducibility in terms of dimensions with a sigma at level of about 100 microns (see fig.3).